Smithsonian/CCN-Data-Library/data/primary_studies/Krauss_2018/README.md

 - looking at paper and map in figure 2, low, middle, and high corresponds to positions on the river and vegetation zones.
 Looking at guidance on inundation_class, definitions of low, medium and high are "Study-specific definition of an elevation relatively [low, mid, high] in the tidal frame, typically defined by vegetation type".
 This appears to match the current designations of inundation_class.
 Assuming that higher on a river is also higher in elevation (because water flows downhill), low, medium, high on a river would also be low, medium, and high elevations.
 No changes made, but if inappropriate use of inundation_class it can be removed.

+2019-07-19: Manager review.
+Krauss data needs materials and methods, especially date reference for age depth models.
+Also needs a nested citation for the Jones paper it's based on.